linuxserver/Heimdall/readme.md

 openssl.cafile = /config/heimdall.pem
 ```

-Restart the container and the enhanced apps should now be able to access your local HTTP websites.
+Restart the container and the Enhanced apps should now be able to access your local HTTP websites.
 This configuration will survive updating or recreating the Heimdall container.

 ## Running offline
 The apps list is hosted on github, you have a couple of options if you want to run without a connection to the outside world:
 1) Clone the repository and host it yourself, look at the .github actions file to see how to generate the apps list.
-2) Download the apps list and store it as a json accessible to heimdall named `list.json`
+2) Download the apps list and store it as a JSON accessible to Heimdall named `list.json`

 With both options all you need to do is add the following to your `.env`
 `APP_SOURCE=http://localhost/` Where `http://localhost/` is the path to the apps list without the name of the file, so if your file is stored at `https://heimdall.local/list.json` you would put `APP_SOURCE=https://heimdall.local/`